code-312/ceic-jekyll/pages/privacy-policy.md

     information collected on these websites.
 Please review the privacy policies and practices of these digital channels before providing any Personal Information.</p>"
   site_page: []
+- template: text-area
+  style: Plain
+  text_area: "<h2>6.
+Information Security</h2><p>We make reasonable efforts to ensure
+    that our Internet Service Providers have implemented physical, electronic, and procedural security measures to assist with safeguarding your personal information, and to help protect against unauthorized access and disclosure.
+Only our authorized personnel and our Internet Service Providers who perform legitimate business functions for us are authorized to access your personal information.</p><p>Notwithstanding our efforts, the Internet and online services have inherent security risks.
+We cannot promise, and you should not expect, that your personal information, personal searches, and other communications will always remain secure.
+You should take care with regard to how you handle and disclose your personal information or any username or password that you are required to use to access services on this Website or online service.</p>"
+  site_page: []

 ---